KaritaLaine/group12-price-checker/backend/README.md

 [] - SOLID principles are applied with examples in code.
 (2 points)

-[1/2] - At least 2 design patterns are applied.
+[x] - At least 2 design patterns are applied.
 Their use is evaluated and documented.
 (2 points)

 [] - Backend is easy to deploy on different platforms (like Linux, Windows, cloud…) => use Docker!
 (2 points)